-This can happen naturally from time to time.
-To prevent it happening, wash gently behind the foreskin if you have one (men who have been circumcised don’t have a foreskin) when you bath or shower.
+This can happen from time to time.
+To prevent it, wash gently behind the foreskin if you have one (boys who have been circumcised don’t have a foreskin) when you bath or shower.
 Use water, or water and a mild soap.
-Find out more about washing your penis.
+Read more about washing your penis.

 If you're washing carefully and the symptoms don't go away, and you've had sex without a condom, you may have an STI.
-See a doctor, or visit a sexual health or genitourinary medicine (GUM) clinic, young people’s sexual health or a community contraceptive clinic.
+See a doctor, or visit a sexual health or GUM clinic, young people’s sexual health or community contraceptive clinic.
 Find a sexual health clinic near you.

 What is sperm?

 Sperm is produced in the testicles (balls) and released in fluid called semen during sexual activity.
-Every time a man ejaculates (comes) he can produce more than 100 million sperm.
+Every time you ejaculate (come) you can produce more than 100 million sperm.
 But it only takes one sperm to get a girl pregnant, and that can happen before the boy ejaculates.
-This is because the fluid that comes out of the tip of his penis before he ejaculates (called pre-ejaculatory fluid) can contain sperm.
+This is because the fluid that comes out of the tip of his penis before ejaculation (called pre-ejaculatory fluid) can contain sperm.

 If you're having sex with a girl, always use contraception and condoms to prevent both pregnancy and STIs.
-Talk to your partner about what contraception she's using, and make sure that you use condoms too.
+Talk to your partner about what contraception she's using, and make sure that you use condoms as well.